sampsyo/uwadvising/advising.md

 *Networking:* Expect your advisor to:
 * Advocate for you, both inside and outside the department.
-* At conferences, to take the time to introduce you to his contacts
+* At conferences, to take the time to introduce you to his or her contacts
 * Utilize his or her professional network during job searches
 * Nominate you for fellowships and awards you deserve